TheBinaryNinja/tvapp2/README.md

 ### Static.yml

-These entries will go in your Traefik `static.yml` file.
+These entries will go in your Traefik `📄 static.yml` file.
 Any changes made to this file requires that you restart Traefik afterward.

 <br />

 #### Providers

 > [!NOTE]
-> This step is only for users who opted to use the **[dynamic file](#dynamicyml)** method.
+> This step is only for users who opted to use the **[📄 dynamic file](#dynamicyml)** method.
 >
 > Users who opted to use [labels](#labels) can skip to the section **[certificatesResolvers](#certificatesresolvers)**

 <br />

-Ensure you add the following new section to your `static.yml`:
+Ensure you add the following new section to your `📄 static.yml`:

 <br />